On Parametric Linear System Solving: Reduction of PLS to triangular Smith forms

 \section{Reduction of PLS to triangular Smith forms}

 In this section we define the Comprehensive Triangular Smith Normal form problem and solution and show that PLS can be reduced to it.
-The next section addresses the solution of CTSNF itself. \begin{definition} For field $F$, parameters $Y = (y_1, \ldots, y_s)$, $F_Y$ is a {\bf parameterized extension} of $F$ if $F_Y = F_s$, the top of a tower of extensions $F_0 = F, F_1, \ldots, F_s$ where, for $i \in 1, \ldots, s$, each $F_i$ is either $F_{i-1}(y_i)$ (rational functions) or $F_{i-1}[y_i]/\langle f_i \rangle$, for $f_i$ irreducible in $y_i$ over $F_{i-1}$ (algebraic extension).
-When a solution regime to a PLS or CTSNF problem is over a parameterized extension $F_Y$, the irreducible polynomials involved in defining the extension tower for $F_Y$ will be in the constraint set $Z$ of polynomials that must evaluate to zero.
+The next section addresses the solution of CTSNF itself. \begin{definition} For field $\F$ and parameters $Y = (y_1, \ldots, y_s)$, $\F_Y$ is a \emph{parameterized extension} of $\F$ if $\F_Y$ is the top of a tower obtained by adjoining the parameters of $Y$ in some order, each either as a rational function parameter or as algebraic over the field constructed so far.
+Thus, at an algebraic step adjoining $y_i$, the field is extended by $\F_{j-1}[y_i]/\langle f_i \rangle$, where $f_i$ is irreducible over $\F_{j-1}$ as a polynomial in $y_i$.
+When a solution regime to a PLS or CTSNF problem is over a parameterized extension $\F_Y$, we record the irreducible polynomials defining the algebraic steps of the tower in the vanishing constraint set $Z'$ of that regime.